top of page

 Licorice Root

-The licorice plant is a type of bean from southwest Asia.
+The licorice plant, originating from southwest Asia, belongs to the legume family.
 As mentioned above, the flavor we most associate with licorice comes from the anethole a compound, which is abundant in anise and fennel, but curiously not nearly as much in licorice root.
 In fact, the flavor of licorice candy is typically from added anethole derived from anise.

 Orris Root

-Orris root is a rhizome - a root-like underground stem that grows horizontally - of the sweet iris flower that has been processed to cultivate “fixative” properties.
-A fixative is a perfume trade term for a substance that retains volatile compounds to keep their aromas present.
-This process involves drying the rhizome for up to three years which is the time it needs to oxidize and develop irone, the key substance that helps bind everything together.
+Orris root is a rhizome (a root-like underground stem that grows horizontally) of the sweet iris flower that has been processed to cultivate “fixative” properties.
+In perfumery, a fixative is a substance that holds on to volatile compounds to keep their aromas present.
+Fostering these properties involves drying the rhizome for up to three years to oxidize it and produce irone, the key agent that helps bind everything together.
 Naturally, this makes it very expensive.
-But it’s benefits are indispensable to many perfumes, potpourris and, of course, gins.
-Orris does impart a faint note of violets as well.
+But its benefits are indispensable to many perfumes, potpourris, and, of course, gins in which it imparts a subtle violets note as well.

 Angelica Root

-Angelica root is considered by many to be the third most important ingredient in gin after juniper and coriander.
-It is a member of the carrot family and a relative of parsley and dill native to Northern Europe.
-The leaves share many of juniper’s top notes like pine and citrus.
-These flavors are also present in the roots in addition to an evocative bouquet of earthy, woody and somewhat dusty aromas that provide an apropos base note for the loftier aromatics, as well as some dryness.
-Angelica roots also contain the musk fragrance exaltolide, which is another type of fixative used in perfumes.
-Sometimes angelica seeds are used as well which lend brighter aromatics.
+Angelica root is widely regarded as the third most important ingredient in gin after juniper and coriander.
+This member of the carrot family, related to parsley and dill, originates from Northern Europe.
+Angelika leaves share many of juniper’s top notes like pine and citrus, which are also present in its roots alongside a bouquet of earthy, woody and somewhat dusty aromas.

 bottom of page